 - Local schools are invited to join the School’s Iron Will Contest and a local Race for Life

-- Over the past year the School has hosted a pupil from Dunbar Grammar School to help her gain the necessary experience for her Duke of Edinburgh award
+- The school has hosted a pupil from Dunbar Grammar School to help her gain the necessary experience for her Duke of Edinburgh award.

 If you run an organisation which might benefit from help from Belhaven Hill, its staff, or pupils, please contact the Headmaster.